RahulKB31/Python-Challenge-Codes/README.md

 p11 - Python programming to add two numbers <br />
 p12 - Maximum of two numbers in python <br />
+p13 - Python program to find factorial of a number <br />